Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 ### Adding Mario - https://youtu.be/2nucjefSr6I?t=1290 - Namita

 Let’s use the kaboom method of add and save it to a variable named player so that we can use it later.
+This player will essentially be our mario character.

 ```javascript
 const player = add([